shanesveller/ratatecs/README.md

     #[derive(Resource)]
     struct Counter(u32);

-    pub fn component(app: &mut App) {
+    pub fn panel(app: &mut App) {
-        // Store the state of this component in the world app.insert_resource(Counter(0));
+        // Store the state of this panel in the world app.insert_resource(Counter(0));

         // Systems that update the state or react to user inputs app.add_systems(Update, (exit_on_esc, change_counter));

-        // System to render thos component
+        // System to render thos panel
         app.add_systems(PostUpdate, render);
     }